umco/umbraco-property-list/docs/developers-guide.md

 ### Introduction

-**Property List** is property editor for making repeatable lists for Umbraco 7.6+, similar to the default **Repeatable Textstring** editor.
+**Property List** is property editor for making repeatable lists for Umbraco 7.6+, similar to the default [**Multiple Textbox aka Repeatable textstrings**](https://our.umbraco.com/documentation/getting-started/backoffice/property-editors/built-in-property-editors/Multiple-Textbox) editor.
 However **Property List** has the ability to use any data-type to define the type of the list.
 By using data-types, we can use any property-editor to power the list, opening up to community property-editors, such as [**Styled Textbox**](https://our.umbraco.com/projects/backoffice-extensions/styled-textbox/).

 ---

 ### Getting Set Up

-#### System Requirements

 Before you get started, there are a number of things you will need: